versioneye/ops_contrib/README.md

 ```

 The last 2 lines in the code example above set the time zone.
 After each change in `versioneye-base.yml` and `docker-compose.yml` the Docker containers need to be re started.

+**The changes above let the whole application run in a certain time zone.
+However, MongoDB is storing Dates always in UTC.
+Log in to VersionEye as admin and pick
+the same time zone in the `Global Settings` as set in the docker compose files.
+With that
+tha application will convert UTC date/times from MongoDB to the selected target time zone.**

 ## Logging